When Direct Prediction Fails: Evidence from LLM-Based Misinformation Risk Evaluation: Ethics Statement

 \section{Ethics Statement}

-This study involved human participants and received institutional ethics approval.
-All participants provided informed consent before participation, and participation was entirely voluntary.
-We did not collect direct identifiers such as names.
-Data were stored securely, accessible only to authorized researchers, and reported only in aggregated and de-identified form.
+The study received institutional ethics approval.
+All participants took part voluntarily after providing informed consent and received compensation through Prolific.
+We did not collect names or other direct identifiers.
+Analysis data use study-specific identifiers and exclude platform identifiers, timestamps, demographic variables, and free-text responses.\looseness=-1